ThatGuyWink/ThatGuyWink/README.md

-- 👋 Hi, I’m @ThatGuyWink
 - 👀 I’m interested in becoming a Software Developer
 - 🌱 I’m currently learning every language I can get my hands on.
-It isn't the easiest, but it's definitely the funnest.
+I enjoy writing in Java and C++ the most and am very interested in learning more Python.
 - 📫 How to reach me justin.winkler1221@gmail.com

 <!---